subvisual/subvisual.com/src/posts/2013-11-22-dependency-injection.md

 date: 2013-11-22
 tags:
   - development
+intro: >
-intro: "Imagine you have a class which gets XML data, parses it and then stores the"
+  Imagine you have a class which gets XML data, parses it and then stores the parsed data on a database.
 ---

 Imagine you have a class which gets XML data, parses it and then stores the